The Oxford Dictionary defines the meaning of revolution as:

 One example of these outdated methods is shown in the general rigidness of treatment under the NHS.
 I have personal experience of this.
 When I was about sixteen, I was refered to the NHS mental health branch named: CAHMS (Child and Adolescent Mental Health Services).
 After meeting a couple of times with a clinical psychologist, it was very much agreed that I should be as far away from school as legally possible, whenever I can.
 For this to be strictly legal, I was signed up for the CAHMS school, a rather small and homely room, where I received maths lessons twice a week, supervised by two very nice teachers.

 However, there was a catch.
 For the other three days of the school week I had to return to my normal school, an environment which literally made me feel ill.
-Not only this, but I also had to continue receiving counselling sessions and was told that once the course of five sessions was up, I could well have to leave the CAHMS school.
+Not only get tetracycline online this, but I also had to continue receiving counselling sessions and was told that once the course of five sessions was up, I could well have to leave the CAHMS school.